 We get to the Domino’s, and she nods at me and goes inside.
 I watch the door bounce on its hinges behind her.
 I contemplate whether I should keep walking, and decide to speed up back into a run.

-This story was published in the Winter 2019 issue of the Penn Review.
-It is forthcoming in plain china.
+This story was published in the Winter 2019 issue of the Penn Review and the December 2020 issue of plain china.

 Ever since Cecilia Harrison’s father told her that no one ate cinnamon raisin bagels anymore, she had made it her personal mission to order only cinnamon raisin bagels.
 She preferred egg.
 Even so, cinnamon raisin was palatable — even pleasant — lightly toasted and dabbed with full-fat cream cheese.
 She chose full-fat even though half-fat tasted the same because she needed an excuse to buy new jeans.